SOLAR BATTERY STORAGE SYSTEM

 • Smart features (remote monitoring, VPP-ready)

-Most commercial-grade solar batteries come with a warranty of 10–15 years, or around 6,000+ cycles.
+Most commercial-grade solar batteries come with a warranty of 10–15 years, with 4,000–6,000 cycles depending on battery chemistry and usage.
 That’s roughly one full charge and discharge per day for over 15 years.

 Look out for: